devhackclub/hacktoberfest-IUB/README.md

 Join the journey of making your mark in the open-source world.
 Here's how:

 1. 🍴 **Fork** this repository.
-2. 💥 Add your profile details to the `script.js` file.
+2. 💥 Add your profile and  details to the `script.js` file.
 3. 🚀 Create a **pull request** and let your contribution shine!

 ## 👀 Preview Your Contributions

-Want to see your name in lights? 🔦 Check out the [live demo]() where you can view your profile alongside other talented students.
+Want to see your name in lights? 🔦 Check out the [live demo](https://devhackclub.github.io/hacktoberfest-IUB/) where you can view your profile alongside other talented students.
 It's your time to be in the spotlight!

 ## 🎉 How to Contribute

-Ready to make your contribution shine?
+Ready to make your contributions shine?
 Here's a step-by-step guide to get you started:

 1. 🍴 **Fork** this repository to create your copy.